Tijae007/TjStableCoin/README.md

 Tests

+1. **Setup Hardhat**:
+   - Ensure that you have Node.js and npm installed on your system.
+   - Install Hardhat globally by running `npm install -g hardhat` if you haven't already done so.
+   - Initialize a new Hardhat project in your project directory by running `npx hardhat init`.

+2. **Install Dependencies**:
+   - Install necessary dependencies for testing, including `@nomiclabs/hardhat-ethers`, `@nomiclabs/hardhat-waffle`, and `chai`.
+You can install them using npm:
+     ```
+     npm install @nomiclabs/hardhat-ethers @nomiclabs/hardhat-waffle chai
+     ```

+3. **Compile Contracts**:
+   - Compile your Solidity contracts by running `npx hardhat compile`.
+This command compiles your contracts and generates artifacts in the `artifacts` directory.

+4. **Run Tests**:
+   - Execute the tests using `npx hardhat test`.
+This command runs the tests written in the `Token.test.js` file and reports the results.

 The test script checks the functionality of the `TjStableCoin` contract in the Mocha and Chai framework for:

 1. **Contract Deployment** (`beforeEach`):